astyonax/heartbeat-traffic/README.md

 ### Illusions

 You may think  the number of cars in the periferique to be bigger than that in the city. **Wrong**.
-We can measure it, you can't too.
+We can't measure it, you can't too.
 By measuring  passages via the checkpoints (or measuring stations) with the time resolution of 1h[^] we can't measure  which cars are repeatedly counted during the same hour in different contiguous checkpoints.

 [^] 1h is the minimum time scale reported in the raw data).